elenagutiv/ga-wfas/README.md

  **Note:**
 - Fix variable `N_SAMPLES` in ./exp-comparison.sh as desired to repeat each execution `N_SAMPLES` times.
--Beware of the space on your machine.
+- Beware of the space on your machine.

 When the execution of exp-bf-search.sh finishes, results can be found in ga-wfas/res/ga/random/exp-bf-search/